 Is online counselling second best?

-In challenging the online sceptics - a few years ago - I decided to experience online counselling first hand as a client.
-I am pleased to report that this experience not only helped fade any doubts, but strengthened my passion for wanting to practise online and was the catalyst for me deciding to complete an advanced course to train to work as a professional online counsellor with the Academy for Counselling and Psychotherapy.
+In challenging the online sceptics I decided in 2017 to experience online counselling at first hand as a client.
+I am pleased to report that this experience not only helped fade any doubts, but also strengthened my passion for wanting to practise online, and was the catalyst for my decision to complete an advanced course to train to work as a professional online counsellor with the Academy for Counselling and Psychotherapy.

 I currently work as an out LGBTQ counsellor where the majority of my clients choose to work with me because they want a counsellor who has professional and lived experience of gender and sexual diversity.